li-xin-yi/lctemplates/docs/source/digit-dp.md

 For example,

 > How many numbers are there in the range $[L, R]$ such that the sum of their digits is equal to $S$?

+## Key Idea

+The key idea of digit DP is to use **dynamic programming** to count the numbers that satisfy the given properties.
+We can define a DP state that represents the number of ways to form a valid number with certain properties up to a certain digit.